 Line 34: Changes in determining quantities, costs, or valuations of inventory

 If you changed your methodology of valuing inventory between opening and closing inventory value as mentioned in the previous line, check “Yes.”
 Otherwise, check “No.” If you check “Yes,” you will need to attach an explanation.

 Line 35: Beginning inventory

 If you changed your inventory accounting method between last year and this year, refigure last year’s closing inventory and enter the result in line 35.
 If there is a difference between last year’s closing inventory and the refigured amount, attach an explanation.

-Line 36, Purchases less cost of items withdrawn for person use
+Line 36: Purchases less cost of items withdrawn for personal use

 Generally, if you are a merchant, enter the cost of the merchandise you bought for resale.
-If you are a manufacturer, enter the cost of all raw materials/parts purchased to produce the finished product.
-You must deduct any discounts your received, and any merchandise withdrawn for personal or family use.
+If you are a manufacturer, enter the cost of all raw materials and parts purchased to produce the finished product.
+You must deduct any discounts you received, and any merchandise withdrawn for personal or family use.

 If you are a small wholesaler, reseller, or retailer, it’s probably too difficult to determine labor costs that can be charged to line 37 costs of goods sold.
 If you are in manufacturing or mining, line 37 costs include all labor used in producing the finished, salable product.

 Line 38: Materials and supplies